shawnleftwich/documentation/brokers/rest.md

           "generate": true,                                    // Optional.
 If omitted, leaves unchanged.
           "template_name": "generic_template.doc"              // Optional.
 Needs to exist if generate is true.
       },
-      "auto_send": {                                           // Optional.
+      "auto_send_invoices": {                                  // Optional.
 If omitted will not auto_send.
 If passed, will set to auto-send.
         "interval": "weekly",
         "at": 4,
         "recipient": "user@example.com"